tangram-orchestre/online-services/production/README.md

     docker compose up -d
     ```

+### Automatic deployment

+The infrastructure is automatically deployed at each push on master, see [ci.yml](../.github/workflows/ci.yml):
+ 1. First this folder is `rsynced` to the production server
+ 2. Then the [update.sh](./update.sh) is run

+### Backups

+We use [kopia](https://kopia.io/) to backup the configuration to our Google Drive.

 ### .env files

-To keep secret secret, we use `.env` file that are not tracked by `git`, samples files are commited to know what key are needed.
+To keep secrets secret, we use `.env` file that are not tracked by `git`, samples files are commited to know what key are needed.

 You can run [check-env-file-coherency.py](scripts/check-env-file-coherency.py) to assert real and samples files are synchronised.
 Adding the script in your [pre-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) is also a good idea.